scup/atellier/README.md

 [![By Scup](https://img.shields.io/badge/by-Scup-orange.svg)](http://developers.scup.com)

 ## (unstable) Release
-This package is still experimental and is constantly developing.
+`Note: ` This package is still experimental and is constantly developing.

 A React component that works like a preview of other components.
 An excellent tool to show how your component works and looks with.
 Easy to install and configure, you can have a router in your project with Atellier and can interact with any component.